seatable/seatable-admin-docs/manual/README.md

 SeaTable consists of following component

-* dtable-web: The web site for manage bases.
+* dtable-web: The website for manage bases.
 * dtable-server: Store the bases and provide collaborating feature.
 * dtable-db: Provide big data storage and SQL query interface.
 * dtable-events: Background tasks likes email sending and so on.